harrisonmlima/conversao-distancia-kubernetes/README.md

 # Project distance converter

 ### About the project
-The project distance converter is a project developed in NodeJS.
-The project goal is to be a example to environment creation with containers using NodeJS
+The project distance converter is a project developed in Python.
+The project goal is to be a example to environment creation with containers using Python.

 ### Project observation
 The application runs using PORT 5000